-As Assurance Leader, my responsibility is to make sure that at PwC we evolve and respond to these changes.
 Assurance is at the centre of our purpose which is to build trust in society and solve important problems.
-I'm proud of what we've achieved this year and the contribution all our people have made to delivering high-quality assurance services to our clients.
-It seems to me that at a time of uncertainty and change, providing quality assurance, which at its heart is about helping stakeholders address risks and uncertainties and creating trust, has never been more important.
+It seems to me that at a time of such uncertainty, providing quality assurance, which at its heart is about helping stakeholders address risks and uncertainties and creating trust, has never been more important.